 Dakatcha Woodland is an important water catchment in a water-scarce landscape, protecting the fragile soil from erosion, and moderating the local climate.
-Dakatcha Woodland has been designated as an Important Bird Area by Birdlife International and forms part of a coastal forest global biodiversity hotspot defined by Conservation International.
+Furthermore, the woodland is rich in wildlife and has been designated as an Important Bird Area by BirdLife International and forms part of a coastal forest global biodiversity hotspot defined by Conservation International.

 Your purchase of land today will help us to expand the reserve, providing further protection for the Sokoke Scops Owl and so many other precious inhabitants of the Dakatcha Woodland!

 Following checkout you will automatically receive a link to download a certificate commemorating your purchase of land.
 If you would like to add a name to the certificate, you can let us know in the checkout and we will also send you a personalized copy.
 For a printed certificate mailed either to you or the gift recipient, please choose the ‘printed gift card’ shipping option from your basket or checkout page.

 Delivery within the UK is free, but you may like to add an optional contribution to help us cover our costs.
 International delivery charges apply.